S. Janaki: Collaboration with Music Directors

 Janaki has worked with music directors of different generations.
-From the early 1960s she was given songs by composers mainly in Kannada and Malayalam films.Though she sang fewer songs in Telugu and Tamil during the beginning of her career she went on to rule the playback industry across all four south Indian languages from mid 1970s.
+From the early 1960s she was given songs by composers mainly in Kannada and Malayalam films.Though she sang fewer songs in Telugu and Tamil during the beginning of her career she went on to rule the playback industry across all four south Indian languages from the mid 1970s.

 G. K. Venkatesh

 G. K. Venkatesh was one of the early composers who brought a renaissance in Kannada film music.

-He started composing for more films from early 1960s and went on to give some remarkable songs to Janaki.
-GKV-SJ-PBS combination was the talk of the town those days.
+He started composing for more films from the early 1960s and went on to give some remarkable songs to Janaki.
+The GKV-SJ-PBS combination was the talk of the town in those days.

-Two songs which need special mention from this combination are "nambide ninna naadhadevate" from Sandhya Raga and "Karedaru kelade" from Sanaadi Appanna: both became very popular.
+Two songs that need special mention from this combination are "Nambide ninna naadhadevate" from Sandhya Raga and "Karedaru kelade" from Sanaadi Appanna: both became very popular.

-Dr. Rajkumar, who had begun his acting career in 1950s, got to sing his first duet with S. Janaki – "Tumbitu Manavaa" – for the film "Mahishasura Mardini" in which he played the villain.
+Dr. Rajkumar, who had begun his acting career in the 1950s, got to sing his first duet with S. Janaki – "Tumbitu Manavaa" – for the film "Mahishasura Mardini" in which he played the villain.

 M. Ranga Rao

 M. Ranga Rao was one of the composers who contributed memorable songs to Kannada film music.

 He collaborated with S. Janaki for many films, including Edakallu Guddada Mele ("Sanyasi Sanyasi") directed by Puttanna Kanagal.
 Ranga Rao composed memorable duets sung by Dr. Rajkumar and S. Janaki for "Vasanta Geeta", "Hosabelaku" and "Samayada Gombe".

-For Hosabelaku, Ranga Rao composed a melodious tune for a poem by Rashtrakavi Kuvempu "Teredide Mane O Baa Atithi" and S. Janaki sung this along with another legendary singer Vani Jayaram.
+For Hosabelaku, Ranga Rao composed a melodious tune for a poem by Rashtrakavi Kuvempu "Teredide Mane O Baa Atithi" and S. Janaki sung this along with another legendary singer, Vani Jayaram.

 M. S. Baburaj

 The earliest recognised collaboration of S Janaki's was with the Malayalam composer MS Baburaj, who specialised in Hindustani music.
 Under his direction, Janaki was able to give voice to some of Kerala's best loved film songs of all time during the 1960s and early 1970s.
 The songs they've worked on have been known for their outward expressions, both in voice and the composition by itself.
-Some of Janaki's best known solos come from this collaboration, including Vasantha Panchami Naalil (Bhargavi Nilayam), Anjana Kannezhuthi (Thacholi Othenan), and Thaane Thirinjum Marinjum (Ambalapravu).
+Some of Janaki's best known solos come from this collaboration, including Vasantha Panchami Naalil (Bhargavi Nilayam), Anjana Kannezhuthi (Thacholi Othenan) and Thaane Thirinjum Marinjum (Ambalapravu).

 Ilaiyaraaja

 Ilaiyaraaja knew about Janaki's vocal range and versatility when he worked with G. K. Venkatesh.
-When he got a chance to compose music for his debut film Annakkili (1976) he made Janaki sing 3 songs which became immensely popular thus beginning an era in Tamil cinema.
+When he got a chance to compose music for his debut film Annakkili (1976) he asked Janaki to sing 3 songs which became immensely popular, beginning an era in Tamil cinema.
 This combination churned out hits after hits pushing S Janaki to the numero uno position for at least the next 2 decades.
 S Janaki won 4 state awards in Tamil in his compositions.
 He explored her voice in wide variety of songs and she became the first choice for songs with village background.